 The Mackay-based rescue helicopter arrived on the scene in the teeming rain just after 4.30pm with a Critical Care Paramedic (CCP) aboard.
 An RACQ CQ Rescue crewman said the aircraft appeared to have run off the runway and down a steep bank towards the water’s edge although the plane sustained very little damage.

-The pilot, a 31-year-old Andergrove man, suffered only minor injuries to his right ankle but fortunately none of the six passengers were injured in the accident.
+The pilot, a 31-year-old Andergrove man, suffered only minor injuries to his right ankle but fortunately, none of the six passengers was injured in the accident.
 None of them required hospitalisation or further medical treatment.